VoiD-ev/VoiD-ev/README.md

 ## About Me
 Hey there!
-My name is Mahziyar Farahmandian and I am a C# Programmer and Game Designer.
+My name is Mahziyar Farahmandian.
+I am a C# Programmer and Game Designer.
 Here you can see my Games and Projects both working in progress and finished ones!

 ## My Projects